ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: YOAST SEO Analysis is not working properly with AMP Page Builder. #4030
 * Fixed: When AMP is disabled on pages,give an option of hide/unhide AMP on Blog page when in edit mode. #4066
 * Fixed: The tag 'template' requires including the 'amp-mustache' extension JavaScript. #4079

-= 1.0.15 (17th January 2020) =
-* Fixed: Sticky Social icons's css not loading correctly on some pages #3980
-* Fixed: Need to add option to hide "AMP version" in view source page(generator). #4000
-* Fixed: Caption of image gallery not displaying #3993
-* Fixed: Need to connect retina image functionality to In-content Related post thumbnails. #4007
-* Fixed: easytoc-icon.png #4041
-* Fixed: AMP links Error. #4016
-* Fixed: Image alignment and Name is not showing AMP #4038
-* Fixed: Need to sanitize amp-mowplayer tag when added in the content. #4044
-* Fixed: Set the priority to high of the icomoon CSS to override every other CSS,in AMP page builder. #4035
-* Fixed: when row Wrapper is set to 100%,static css of max width 90% is getting applied from tablet view mode to below #3999
-* Fixed: Code improvement in Detect Component and add or remove script accordingly #4067

-= 1.0.14 (14th January 2020) =
-* Fixed: Warning in accelerated-mobile-pages/includes/options/admin-config.php on line 1250 #4027
-* Fixed: Code improvement in Detect Component and add or remove script accordingly #4067

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)